Annabelhxy/cse15l-lab-reports/lab-report5.md

 ```

-## Count the number of lines that matches the given pattern by -c
+## Count the number of lines that matches the given pattern by using -c
 The -c option to grep finds the number of lines that matches the given pattern.
 It's useful when you want to get the number of lines with the given pattern. `-r` and `-l` search through the directories recursively and list the matched files.
 Source: [LINK](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)

 E.g.1